 The Celtic font in use in this series is PR Uncial created by Peter Rempel.
-To see how the text is intended to be displayed, you may need to download and install the font on your device (Desktop, laptop, or e-reader).
+To see how the text is intended to be displayed, you may need to download and install the FREE font on your device (Desktop, laptop, or e-reader).
 Here is the file.

 Loch Lonach Mysteries